eliasecchig/temp-streamlit-deployment/app/patterns/multimodal_live_agent/README.md

 #### Interact with the Agent

 Once both the backend and frontend are running, click the play button in the frontend UI to establish a connection with the backend.
 You can now interact with the Multimodal Live Agent!
-You can try asking questions such as "Define Governance in the context MLOPs" to allow the agent to use the [documentation](https://cloud.google.com/architecture/deploy-operate-generative-ai-applications) it was provided to.
+You can try asking questions such as "Using the tool you have, define Governance in the context MLOPs" to allow the agent to use the [documentation](https://cloud.google.com/architecture/deploy-operate-generative-ai-applications) it was provided to.

 #### Remote deployment in Cloud Run